latin-dict/Dumesnil1819/README.md

 ### Files

 * `lexicon.json` - list of headwords
-* `articles` - folder with text of the transcribed articles
+* `articles` - folder with text of transcribed articles
 * images of the pages can be extracted from release files